oliviawestmacottssw/SSW.Rules.Content/rules/do-you-manage-hyper-v-networks-through-virtual-machine-manager-vmm/rule.md

 Virtual Machine Manager (VMM) lets you easily apply network settings to a Hyper-V host or cluster.

-Instead of managing each Virtual Machine network itself, using VMM to manage them all is much easier.
+​Instead of managing each Virtual Machine network itself, using VMM to manage them all is much easier.

 To do that, you need to complete a few steps: